smr547/RediscoveringSusanRing/README.md

 ## Rediscovery imaging

 Use the [iTelescope facility](https://www.itelescope.net/) to take images of the asteroid.
 Perhaps produce a time sequence or movie showing the movement of the asteroid through the sky.
+See [our plans for observing the asteroid](./observation_plans.md)

 ## Analysis of results